 What about COVID-19?

 There's a lot of concern out there about the possible transmission of COVID-19 from humans to dogs and from dogs to humans.
 COVID-19 is a new virus and scientists are still learning about who can catch it and how it can be transmitted.
-Early research indicates that dogs cannot catch COVID-19, nor can they transmit it to humans.
+Early research indicates that dogs may become infected with COVID-19, but there have been no cases of dogs (or cats) transmitting SARS-CoV-2 to humans.

 Be careful, however, if you have cats in your household because research has demonstrated that humans can transmit it to cats and cats can transmit it to other cats.
 Keep an eye out for more research on transmission as scientists continue to learn more about the virus.